PaulienVa/coroutines-workshop/exercises/Ex2.md

 A flow can be cancelled, just as suspend functions.
 In the Cook object, add a delay for emitting the flow values.
 Set this delay at 100ms.
 Wrap the collect statement in a `withTimeout` block.
 Set this timeout to 300ms.

+Run the main function in the Exercise2Runner to see how a cancellationException is thrown.

+Increase the timeout of the `withTimeout` block up to 900ms for the rest of the exercise.

+## Operators
+The `Flow` interface has a lot in common with the other collection interfaces in Kotlin, such `Sequence` and `List`.
+In [Cook.kt](../src/main/kotlin/nl/openvalue/paulienvanalst/kotlin/coroutines/workshop/kitchen/Cook.kt) the function `selectFastRecipe()` can be implemented, using `filter`.

+It should select all recipes taking less than 10 minutes.